 As per reports, multiple gestation occurs at a frequency of 3 to 5 per 100 pregnancies.
 The statistics of vanishing twin syndrome suggest that about 20-25% of these multiple pregnancies witness the phenomenon of vanishing twin syndrome.
 The data related to pregnancies and childbirth from European countries suggests that among every 100 babies born with assisted reported techniques (ART), around 15-20 are twin gestations.

-Occurring early in the first trimester, this syndrome rarely causes any complication in the mother besides subtle abdominal cramping/pain and PV bleeds (vaginal bleeding).
+Occurring early in the first trimester, this syndrome rarely causes any complication in the mother, other than subtle abdominal cramping/pain, and PV bleeds (vaginal bleeding).

 Vanishing twin syndrome occurring in later pregnancy may cause complications like premature delivery, sepsis due to the retained products of conception, excessive bleeding, coagulopathies (inability of the blood to clot), and an increased risk of disseminated intravascular coagulation (creation of blood clots in the small blood cells).
-The foetal remnants, if low-lying in the uterine outlet, may cause an obstructed labour and might require assisted surgical delivery or caesarian section.
+The foetal remnants, if low-lying in the uterine outlet, may cause obstructed labour, and might require assisted surgical delivery or a C-section.

-Who is At The Risk of Getting Vanishing Twin Syndrome?
+Who is At Risk of Facing Vanishing Twin Syndrome?

 Studies suggest that maternal age is associated with vanishing twin syndrome.
-Increased maternal age (more than 30-35 years) often requires assisted reproductive techniques (ART) which in turn increases the probability of multiple gestations.
-Vanishing twin syndrome, as already described, occurs in multiple pregnancies with a frequency of 20-25 percent.
+Higher maternal age (higher than 30 to 35 years) often requires assisted reproductive techniques (ART) which in turn increases the probability of multiple gestations.
+Vanishing twin syndrome, as already described, occurs in multiple pregnancies at a frequency of 20-25 percent.